 Coordinates: N 54.36591, W 2.91993

-The picturesque lakeside area is slightly separate to the town centre but often just as busy.
-There are a number of jetties where you can catch one of the many Windermere lake cruises.
-Beyond the jetties is Glebe Road which forms a popular loop along the lakeshore.
+The picturesque lakeside area overlooking Bowness Bay is slightly separate to the town centre but often just as busy.
+There are a number of jetties where you can catch one of the many Windermere Lake Cruises.
+Beyond the jetties is Glebe Road which forms a popular loop along the lake shore.
 Within this loop is a large open recreational area known as The Glebe.
 The grassy area provides lovely views up the lake and there are various activities available such as mini golf and tennis.
-Beyond The Glebe is Cockshott Point which also has some good open grassy areas and a footpath along the attractive lakeshore.
+Beyond The Glebe is Cockshott Point which also has some good open grassy areas with shingle beaches and a footpath along the attractive lakeshore.
 There are a number of shops, kiosks, cafes and pubs around the lakeside area.
 Rayrigg Road car park is pay and display with toilet facilities.

 Exit the car park, turn right and retrace your steps a short distance to the mini-roundabout where you turn left up the hill on the A5074 towards Windermere town.
 Passing a number of shops, cafes and restaurants, continue to climb away from Bowness town.
 The road is then lined with numerous hotels and guest houses before you approach Windermere town centre.
 Just before the start of the one-way system, car parking is signposted on the right.
 Take this right which is Broad Street and a short distance along on the right is Broad Street car park.

 Distance: 39.1 miles